punctum-im/protocol-old/PROTOCOL.md

 and, upon being queried with a GET request, it MUST return information about the instance (ID 0).

-To send an ID to another server, the ID's content is simply POSTed to the remote instance's inbox.
+To send an object to another server, the object's content is simply POSTed to the remote instance's inbox.

 When a remote object is saved on the local instance, it is assigned a local ID and turns into a regular local object.
-The remote ID and domain are kept in the ``remote_domain`` and ``remote_id`` values.
+The remote object's ID and domain are kept in the ``remote_domain`` and ``remote_id`` values.
+These values can be used to determine whether the object came from a remote instance.

 An example of an ID that was recieved from another instance: